projectcalico/calico/master/getting-started/docker/tutorials/basic.md

 > EOF
 ```

+IPIP should be enabled when running in a cloud environment that doesn't enable direct container to
+container communication (e.g. DigitalOcean, GCE).
+On AWS instead of using IPIP you can `Change Source/Dest.
+Check`
+on your instances with the following EC2 CLI command or by right clicking the instance in the EC2
+console, and selecting it from the Networking submenu.

+    aws ec2 modify-instance-attribute --instance-id <instance_id> --source-dest-check "{\"Value\": false}"

+### 3.3 Create the network

+We specify the Calico networking driver (`calico`) when creating the network,
+and specify the Calico IPAM driver (`calico-ipam`).
+Note: `--ipam-driver calico-ipam`
+is mandatory when using Calico with Docker libnetwork.

 To create the networks, run:

     docker network create --driver calico --ipam-driver calico-ipam net1
     docker network create --driver calico --ipam-driver calico-ipam net2
     docker network create --driver calico --ipam-driver calico-ipam net3

+To allocate from a specific Calico IP Pool, the `--subnet a.b.c.d/xx` command can be passed to `docker network create`.
+For more details see below.

 ## 4. Create the workloads in the networks